khicks/vault-le-upload/README.md

 ## Usage

-This script authenticates to Vault using AppRole.
-You will need to set up an AppRole role with an appropriate policy for writing to a path of your choosing.
+This script authenticates to Vault using a token or AppRole.

 ### Environment Variables

 Set these environment variables accordingly:

     # export VAULT_ADDR=https://vault.mydomain.com
+    # export VAULT_TOKEN=s.EV4Iqhd3LFS9znYdeiUGURMi
     # export VAULT_ROLE_ID=17fda034-1039-0ead-432c-5b0428658a31
     # export VAULT_SECRET_ID=c1c2a92e-5166-1771-7d4a-09f2300e9596

-You may also set these in the `-a`, `-r`, and `-s` flags respectively, but running commands with inline secrets is not recommended.
+You may also set these in the `-a`, `-t`, `-r`, and `-s` flags respectively, but running commands with inline secrets is not recommended.

 ### Options